raguanom/GraphQL-BackEnd/README.md

 Run server using yarn start

-build with node typescript and graphql
+built with node typescript and graphql